Horizontal-org/Tella-website/docs/For organizations/overview.md

 Tella Web is developed internally by our team at Horizontal, the same team responsible for developing Tella's mobile app.
 It is a user-friendly solution for managing reports in a safe and private manner.
 We can provide support for the installation and configuration of a Tella Web serverif you don't have someone within your organization who can maintain the server.

-Tella Web integration works for both Android and iOS apps.
+Tella Web integration works for both Android and iOS apps, but it's not available yet on the FOSS version of Tella.
 Learn more about Tella Web [here](/tella-web)

 ### Uwazi